BastianHofmann/fractal-magic/README.md

 ## Laravel Usage

-For usage in laravel I suggest you register a `Response::marco` like this:
+For usage in laravel I suggest you register a `Response::macro` like this:

 ``` php
 Response::macro('fractal', function()